scollier/Summit2014OSEonOSPViaHeat/scott/03-Configure-Host-Networking.md

 **Set up the interfaces on the server:**

+For this lab, we will need 3 interfaces.  *ifcfg-em1* will be associated with the *ifcfg-br-em1* bridge.
 Ensure the *ifcfg-em1* and *ifcfg-br-em1* files look as follows.
 The ifcfg-br-em1 file will have to be created - it does not exist out of box.
-The two files on the host should look exactly the same as what is listed below.
+The three files on the host should look exactly the same as what is listed below.

         /etc/sysconfig/network-scripts/ifcfg-br-em1